rajyadav1814/edge-agents/docs/environment_variables.md

 ## Best Practices

 1. **Never hardcode secrets** in your source code.
 Always use environment variables.
+2. **Never use default values for sensitive environment variables** in Docker Compose files or other configuration files.
-2. **Validate required variables** at the start of your function:
+3. **Validate required variables** at the start of your function:
    ```typescript
    const apiKey = Deno.env.get("API_KEY");
    if (!apiKey) {
      throw new Error("API_KEY environment variable is required");
    }
    ```
-3. **Use different secrets** for development, staging, and production environments.
+4. **Use different secrets** for development, staging, and production environments.
-4. **Mask sensitive values** when logging or displaying them:
+5. **Mask sensitive values** when logging or displaying them:
    ```typescript
    const maskedKey = apiKey.substring(0, 4) + "..." + apiKey.substring(apiKey.length - 4);
    console.log(`Using API key: ${maskedKey}`);
    ```
-5. **Restrict access** to functions that expose environment variable information.
+6. **Restrict access** to functions that expose environment variable information.

 ## Related Documentation